+Let’s start from the top - what are private proxies?
 A private proxy is just one of the handful of ways you can use a proxy server to connect with the internet.
 The short story is that a proxy server is like a filter that keeps your identity, location, and other personal information private and secure while still allowing you to explore everything the internet has to offer.
-There are several kinds of proxies:
+There are several kinds of proxies based on service:

-Our focus here will be what private proxies are, what they can offer you, and things to consider when choosing one.
+Our focus here will be to explain what are private proxies, what they can offer you, and things to consider when choosing one.

 The Definitive Guide to Private Proxies

-What Will a Private Proxy Do For Me?
+What Are Private Proxies Going to Do For Me?